cdl-geneseo/geneseo-dictionary/C/Castle-Pong.md

 # Castle Pong

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Castle Pong

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: A variant of beer pong where cups are stacked on top of each other; &quot;We have a while still, do you guys want to play Castle Pong?&quot;